Milan Baroš: International career

+Youth and early senior careers

-Baroš started representing the Czech Republic in 1997, at under-15 level.
-Over the next three years he moved up to play at higher age groups, specifically under-16, 17 and 18.
-Baroš played in the 2000 Olympic tournament, making three appearances for the team.
-He took part in two other major tournaments at junior level: the 2000 UEFA European Under-21 Football Championship, at which the Czech Republic placed second, and the 2002 UEFA European Under-21 Football Championship, which the Czech Republic won.
+Baroš represented various Czech Republic youth teams ranging from under-15 until under-18.
+He played in the 2000 Summer Olympics, making three appearances for the team.
+Baroš took part in two other major tournaments at junior level: the 2000 UEFA European Under-21 Championship where Czech Republic placed second, and the 2002 UEFA European Under-21 Championship, which the Czechs won.

-Baroš made his first appearance for the senior national side on 25 April 2001 in a friendly match against Belgium, scoring on his debut.
-Baroš and national teammate Pavel Nedvěd were both shown the red card in a November 2001 qualification match for the following year's World Cup, as the Czech Republic were eliminated by Belgium.
+Baroš debuted for the Czech senior squad on 25 April 2001 in a friendly match against Belgium whilst scoring his first goal as well.
+He and national teammate Pavel Nedvěd were both shown the red card in a November 2001 qualification match for the following year's World Cup, as the Czech Republic were eliminated by Belgium.

+UEFA Euro 2004

 At UEFA Euro 2004, Baroš scored the first goal for the Czech Republic in their first game of the tournament, a come-from-behind 2–1 victory over Latvia.
 With the goal he became the youngest goalscorer at the European Championships for the Czech Republic.
 His second goal of the tournament came against the Netherlands; the Dutch team had taken a two-goal lead over the Czechs before Jan Koller scored from a Baroš pass.
 Baroš then scored before Vladimír Šmicer completed the scoring, as the Czechs won the game 3–2.
 The third group match saw the Czech Republic make nine changes to their starting lineup, having already qualified for the quarter-finals.
 Baroš appeared as a substitute and scored the winning goal, as opponents Germany failed to advance to the next stage of the tournament.
 Baroš added two goals in two minutes of the second half of the Czechs' quarter-final win over Denmark, and finished as the tournament's Golden Boot winner with five goals.

+2006 FIFA World Cup

 In qualification for the 2006 World Cup, Baroš scored five goals for his country, including four in consecutive matches in 2005.
 An injury to his foot, picked up in a match on 3 June, kept him out of 2006 FIFA World Cup games against the United States and Ghana.
-He did appear in the Czechs' final group game against Italy, but appeared unfit and left the game after 64 minutes to be replaced by David Jarolím.
+He appeared in the Czechs' final group game against Italy, but appeared unfit and left the game after 64 minutes to be replaced by David Jarolím.